CIOs' proactive in trying new things shall not get confused with spontaneity or do things without a plan.

 3. How to Make IT a Real Business Catalyst

 To be reactive is not a good position for a CIO.
 And maybe the word "reactive" as itself induces to think that the CIO is pushed to an action as a result of an external pressure.
 It’s not a matter of being reactive or not.
 It is not a matter of being fear or brave.
 It is a matter to add value to the business or not.
 Does the new technology produce a relevant value to the company?

-- Only if CIOs have opportunities to oversight business and be able to take a reasonable plan to the board to discuss the latest and greatest, he/she could be able to demonstrate the full reasoning behind the proposal, to shift to proactive mode smoothly; and that needs a strong team, and a full understanding of the business and how IT underpins all elements of it.
+- Demonstrating the full reasoning behind the proposal: Only if CIOs have opportunities to oversee businesses and be able to take a reasonable plan to the board to discuss the latest and greatest, they could be able to demonstrate the full reasoning behind the proposal, to shift to proactive mode smoothly; and that needs a strong team, and a full understanding of the business and how IT underpins all elements of it.

 - Every risk has opportunities: If CIOs can understand deeper with business's support: every risk has opportunities, then IT can add more value for the business's strategy.
 The key here is to gradually institutionalize and communicate innovation throughout the organization.
 It's also important to note that a 'firefighter' can't just leap into being an innovator; it takes gradual steps and phases to slowly institutionalize such a practice.

 - CIOs' proactive attitude in trying new things shall not get confused with spontaneity or do things without a plan: From returning the organizational structure to optimizing business processes, all need to be well aligned in order for CIOs to make effective decisions timely, be optimistically cautious, CIOs’ positive tones can amplify collective human capabilities in organization and takes calculated risk in gaining business competitive advantage.